karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet.md

 title: "Getting started with OpenTelemetry Metrics in .NET.
 Part 1: Core concepts"
 date: 2022-09-23T11:13:32+02:00
 tags: ["opentelemetry", "dotnet", "csharp", "metrics", "prometheus", "grafana"]
 description: "OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as traces, metrics, and logs.
-In this post I’m going to show you how you can start using OpenTelemetry to generate metrics with .NET Core."
+In this  2 part series-post I’m going to show you how you can start using OpenTelemetry to generate metrics with .NET Core and how to visualize those metrics using Prometheus and Grafana."
 draft: true
 ---

-> **Just show me the code!**
-> As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/opentelemetry-metrics-demo).
+> This is a 2 part-series post.
+> - **Part 1**: Key concepts that you should know about metrics and OpenTelemetry on .NET.
+> - **Part 2**: A practical example about how to add OpenTelemetry metrics on a real life .NET app and how to visualize those metrics using Prometheus and Grafana (_Part 2 will be available later this week_).

 OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as **traces**, **metrics**, and **logs**.